Top of the pageActionset

 - Diameter: The size of the mole is greater than 6 mm (0.2 in.), or about the size of a pencil eraser.

 - Evolution: There is a change in the size, shape, symptoms (such as itching or tenderness), surface (especially bleeding), or colour of a mole.

 Skin cancer, including melanoma, is curable if spotted early.
 A careful skin examination may identify suspicious growths that may be cancer or growths that may develop into skin cancer (precancers).

-- Examine your skin once every month.
+- Examine your skin regularly.
 Get to know your moles and birthmarks.
 And look for any abnormal skin growth and any change in the colour, shape, size, or appearance of a skin growth.